Contrasting Quotient Technology (QUOT) & Its Rivals

 Summary

-Quotient Technology rivals beat Quotient Technology on 8 of the 13 factors compared.
+Quotient Technology competitors beat Quotient Technology on 8 of the 13 factors compared.

 Quotient Technology, Inc. engages in the operation of a digital marketing platform that connects brands and retailers with consumers through web, mobile, and social channels.
 It offers digital printable coupons, digital paperless coupons, coupon codes and other promotions.
 The company was founded by Steven R. Boal in May 1998 and is headquartered in Salt Lake City, UT.